wolf-pf/IF_PPlant_GeoStorage/README.rst

 TESPy (Thermal Engineering Systems in Python) is a modular and component based power plant design and simulation software.
 The Software is designed to simulate stationary operation of power plants, district heating systems, heat pumps or similar applications.
 By connecting different components with each other a network is created, which can be represented by a system nonlinear of equations.

-As TESPy is a equation-based approach, the system of equations is additionally influenced by parameter specification of the user.
-In order to calculate the stationary operation of the plant, the fluid properties and the fluid composition of all connections between the components of the network has to be identified.
+In order to calculate the stationary operation of the system, the fluid properties and the fluid composition of all connections between the components of the network have to be identified.
-Thus, the system's variables are: mass flow, pressure, enthalpy and mass fraction of the fluid components.
+Thus, the system's variables are: mass flow, pressure, enthalpy and mass fractions of the fluid components.
 Component parameters can optionally be used as additional variables of the system, e. g. for the layout of a pipe diameter.
 In order to numerically solve the system of equations, TESPy uses the multi dimensonal Newton–Raphson method.

 The value of the system variables is calculated accoring to equation (0.0) in every iteration i: